uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/mkl-rng-mrg32k3a.rst

         * - `mrg32k3a(mrg32k3a&& other)`_
           - Move constructor
         * - `mrg32k3a& operator=(const mrg32k3a& other)`_
-          - Copy assignement operator
+          - Copy assignment operator
         * - `mrg32k3a& operator=(mrg32k3a&& other)`_
-          - Move assignement operator
+          - Move assignment operator

 .. container:: section